NGĀTI WAI, NGĀPUHI, MANIHIKI, NIUE

 Offering 15 years experience in the Arts sector as a graduate from AUT.
 Creativity has offered Daphiney many opportunities and trust worthy connections within the creative space both in the Visual and Music industry.
 Her expertise crosses many lanes in event management, facilitator, spokesperson, mentor and life coach, administrating the affairs of others for various organisations and community groups.
 She is an entrepreneur and an advocate for Indigenous voices to be at the forefront working towards solution base outcomes.

 As an expressive outlet for her own hauora, Daphiney uses her platform Vox Dawn to create music that reflects her lineage.
-Currently based in Papaioea.
+Ko te ipo nui a Glynn, together currently based in Papaioea with their four handsome sons.